facelessuser/coloraide/docs/src/markdown/color.md

 color.
 The input parameters are identical to the `new` method, so we can use a color object, a color string, dictionary, or even raw data points.

-In this example, the `#!color red` color object literally becomes the specified CIELCH color of `#!color lch(80% 50 130)`.
+In this example, the `#!color red` color object literally becomes the specified CIELCh color of `#!color lch(80% 50 130)`.

 ```playground